Florida Stand Your Ground Law

 |Who Decides||The Judge||The Jury (but if the Defendant and State agree to a Bench Trial the Judge can decide)|

-Are you looking for the best criminal defense lawyer in Tampa Florida to represent you in a Stand Your Ground Motion?
+Are you looking for the best criminal defense lawyer in Tampa Florida to represent you in a Florida Stand Your Ground Law?

-Tampa Attorney David C. Hardy is a former prosecutor that now represents persons in Stand Your Ground Motions.
+Tampa Criminal Defense Attorney David C. Hardy is a former prosecutor that now represents persons in Florida Stand Your Ground Law.
 He is Board Certified by the Florida Bar and the National Board of Trial Advocacy as an Expert in Criminal Trial Law.
 As a prosecutor and defense attorney, he has extensive experience handling Stand Your Groundmatters.
-Attorney Hardy has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.
+Contact Attorney Hardy today.
+He has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.